 - The Sanskrit word Chaturanga Dandasana is Pronounced As – chaht-tour-ANG-ah don-DAHS-anna.

 - The Four-Limbed Staff Pose (Chaturanga Dandasana) is also known as Low Plank Pose.

-The pose is dedicated to the primary system of our body which is “Spine”.
+- The pose is dedicated to the primary system of our body which is the “Spine.”

-As the spine is in a straight line which is parallel to the ground it also resembles a Staff Pose.
+- As the spine is in a straight line parallel to the ground, it resembles a Staff Pose.

 Things one should be aware of before starting the pose –

 - The pose can be done in the early morning as well as evening.